tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 .. code-block:: none

-    gunzip -c uniprot_sprot.fasta.gz | head -n 20
+    $ gunzip -c uniprot_sprot.fasta.gz | head -n 20

 Similarly, there is a ``tail`` command for displaying the tail end of a file, again ten lines by default.

 .. code-block:: none

-    gunzip -c uniprot_sprot.fasta.gz | tail
+    $ gunzip -c uniprot_sprot.fasta.gz | tail

-You may have noticed that this series of commands took a little longer to complete.
+You may have noticed that the workflow above, to view the last ten lines, took a little longer to complete.
 That is because we needed to decompress the whole file before we could access the last ten lines of it.

 To page though an entire file one can use the ``less`` command.

 .. code-block:: none

-    gunzip -c uniprot_sprot.fasta.gz | less
+    $ gunzip -c uniprot_sprot.fasta.gz | less

-One can use the "Up" and "Down" arrows to navigate through the file.
+One can use the "Up" and "Down" arrows to navigate through the file using ``less``.
 One can also use the "Space" key to move forward by an entire page, hence the term pager.
 To page back one page press the "b" key.
 When you are finished examining the file press "q" to quit ``less``.

 .. sidebar:: How am I supposed to be able to remember that ``less`` is a pager?

     As you may have noticed, if one does not use a pager, the standard output is simply written to the terminal.
-This can be frustrating if the file is large and one wants to start reading at the top of the file and then move through it as one reads along.
+This can be frustrating if the file is large and one wants to start reading at the top of the file and then page through it as one reads along.
 This is what pagers are for, moving through files one page at a time.
 One of the original pager programs was called ``more``.
 It simply displayed one page of output at a time and when one wanted "more" output one simply pressed the space key.
 A usability issue with the ``more`` program was that it did not allow a user to go back up a page.
 The ``less`` pager was therefore developed to work around this issue.
-It implemented backwards scrolling and a number of other additional features not present in ``more``.
+It implemented reverse scrolling and a number of other additional features not present in ``more``.
 However, ``less`` also implemented all the original features of the ``more`` program, resulting in the mnemonic "less is more".